defold/doc/docs/en/manuals/application-lifecycle.md

 Any factory components that has been told to spawn a game object will do that next.
 Finally, game objects that are marked for deletion are actually deleted.

-The last steps in the update loop involves dispatching @system messages ("exit", "reboot" messages, toggling the profiler, starting and stopping video capture etc).
+The last steps in the update loop involves dispatching `@system` messages (`exit`, `reboot` messages, toggling the profiler, starting and stopping video capture etc).
 Then graphics is rendered.
 During the graphics rendering, video capture is done, as is any rendering of the visual profiler (see the [Debugging documentation](/manuals/debugging).)

 ## Frame rate and collection time step

 The number of frame updates per seconds (which equals the number of update-loop runs per second) can be set in the project settings, or programmatically by sending an "set_update_frequency" message to the `@system` socket.
-In addition, it is possible to set the _time step_ for collection proxies individually by sending a "set_time_step" message to the proxy.
+In addition, it is possible to set the _time step_ for collection proxies individually by sending a `set_time_step` message to the proxy.
 Changing a collection's time step does not affect the frame rate.
-It has an effect on the physics update time step as well as the "dt" variable passed to `update().` Also note that altering the time step does not alter the number of times `update()` will be called each frame--it is always exactly once.
+It has an effect on the physics update time step as well as the "dt" variable passed to `update().` Also note that altering the time step does not alter the number of times `update()` will be called each frame---it is always exactly once.

-(See [Collection proxy](/manuals/collection-proxy) and [set_time_step](/ref/collection-proxy#set_time_step) for details)
+(See the [Collection proxy manual](/manuals/collection-proxy) and [`set_time_step`](/ref/collection-proxy#set_time_step) for details)

 ## Finalization